willbelr/qtpad/README.md

 - Assign default style for specific notes
 - Auto detect image content/path from clipboard
 - Save on focus out, load on focus in
-- All notes are stored in plain text, identified by their name
+- All notes are stored in plain text or png image, identified by name
 - Many options to quickly manage notes display

 # Hotkeys